Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Introduction

 Recently, \cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025} have introduced a \gls{ML} \gls{gE} model that can be trained not only on vapor-liquid equilibrium (VLE) and activity coefficient (AC) data, but also \gls{lle} data.
 Their approach follows a sequential strategy: (i) \gls{lle} phase-equilibrium data are generated using a semi-empirical thermodynamic model for binary mixtures over a range of temperatures; (ii) a neural-network surrogate is trained on this pseudo-data to predict equilibrium phase compositions; (iii) the trained surrogate solver is frozen and employed during the training of the machine-learned \gls{gE} model to provide differentiable equilibrium predictions.
 While this surrogate-based approach by \cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025} greatly simplifies the problem of learning \gls{lle} behavior, it also introduces two critical limitations in our view.
-First, the surrogate solver is thermodynamically inconsistent: a learned direct mapping from discretized \gls{gE} or \gls{gmix} values to phase compositions does not guarantee satisfaction of any of the following fundamental requirements: (i) mass balance, (ii) global optimality of \gls{gmix}, and (iii) stability conditions, even in the limit of arbitrarily fine discretization.
+First, the surrogate solver is thermodynamically inconsistent: a learned direct mapping from discretized \gls{gE} or \gls{gmix} values to phase compositions does not guarantee satisfaction of any of the following fundamental requirements: (i) global optimality of \gls{gmix}, (ii) stability conditions, even in the limit of arbitrarily fine discretization, and (iii) a mass-balance if the feed composition $z$ is constrained.
 Secondly, the surrogate training data are, in our opinion, still biased towards the test set because they are generated from the mod.
 UNIFAC model, whose parameterization was fitted using many of the molecules that appear in the test set.
 As a result, prior information from the test domain is implicitly leaked into the surrogate solver, even if the surrogate solver is not directly trained on the test set itself.